Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 4. How is HRV measured in clinical settings?

-It can be measured by electrocardiogram or portable devices with heart rate sensors, using heart rhythm analysis tools.
+It can be measured using an electrocardiogram or portable devices with heart rate sensors, using heart rhythm analysis tools.

 5. Is there a relationship between HRV and neurodegenerative diseases such as Alzheimer’s?

-Yes, several studies suggest that low HRV may be associated with a higher risk of mild cognitive impairment and Alzheimer’s disease, although it is not a unique diagnostic marker.
+Yes, several studies suggest that low HRV may be associated with a higher risk of mild cognitive impairment and Alzheimer’s disease, although it is not a single diagnostic marker.

-If you enjoyed this blog post about heart rate variability (HRV) and its relationship with cognitive decline, you will likely be interested in these NeuronUP articles:
+If you enjoyed this blog post about heart rate variability (HRV) and its relationship with cognitive decline, you will surely be interested in these NeuronUP articles:

 “This article has been translated.
 Link to the original article in Spanish:”